beginning of content

 People who use cocaine get a rush, making them feel:

-Other physical and psychological effects may include:
+Other psychological effects may include:

-Some side effects of taking cocaine include:
+Some physical effects of taking cocaine are:

-The effects start a few minutes after taking cocaine and may last from a few minutes to a few hours.
+These effects start a few minutes after taking cocaine and may last from a few minutes to a few hours.

 What can go wrong with cocaine?

-After taking cocaine, a user may:
+After taking cocaine, you may:

-You can also overdose on cocaine if you have too much, or if you have used a strong batch.
-Sometimes cocaine batches are mixed with other substances, so a user may not know how much they are taking.
+You can overdose on cocaine if you have too much, or if you use a strong batch.

 A person who has overdosed may: